ichristi231/radiative_transfer-plasmoids/README.md

 ii) Sironi L., Giannios D., Petropoulou M., 2016, MNRAS, 462, 48 (https://ui.adsabs.harvard.edu/abs/2016MNRAS.462...48S/abstract)

-To run the contents of the code, in the directory containing `leptonic.c` type `gcc leptonic.c -o leptonic -O3` to compile and `./leptonic` to run.
+To run the contents of the code, in the directory containing `leptonic_plasmoids.c` type `gcc leptonic_plasmoids.c -o leptonic_plasmoids -O3` to compile and `./leptonic_plasmoids` to run.
 Possible issues might arise and may require linking to the math library.
-If this errors occurs, compile via `gcc leptonic.c -o leptonic -O3 -lm`.
+If this errors occurs, compile via `gcc leptonic_plasmoids.c -o leptonic_plasmoids -O3 -lm`.